viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/The Agricultural Revolution Has Been a Disaster for the Human Race.md

 ### The Agricultural Revolution Has Been a Disaster for the Human Race

+Our body is not designed to live in modern society, The agricultural revolution changed the way live and may have created more problems than it solved
+The main problem the agriculture revolution solved was food, we are now able to get food very easily however, maybe it was not meant to be this way.
+Because instead of hunting for our food we just sit around all day and wait for the food to be served to us, This has been detrimintal for our health a
 ## Spencer Wells' Pandora's Seed: A Critical Look at Modern Society

 Spencer Wells' "Pandora's Seed" and the "Insight" podcast explore a provocative idea: **modern society, despite its advancements, might be inherently unhealthy for humans.** We may be fundamentally built for a lifestyle that no longer exists.